uvaai/ml2/40 Module 4/30 Interpretable AI/content.md

 black box model.
 For example:

-* Determining what features in the testing sample, or which specific samples from the training data where relevant for this prediction
+* Determining what features in the testing sample, or which specific samples from the training data where relevant for this prediction.
 * Interpreting or visualizing the internal structure or weights of the model in some way as to give insight in what has actually been learned.
-* Learning an an interpretable model that comes very close to the results of the original black box model for (some part of) the problem and then interpret that model instead.
+* Learning an interpretable model that comes very close to the results of the original black box model for (some part of) the problem and then interpret that model instead.